EarthNets: Empowering AI in Earth Observation: Introduction

-There is a lack of an open platform for different EO tasks.
-For deep learning methods, the backbone networks, hyper-parameters and training tricks are influential factors that should be considered for fair performance comparison.
+Currently, there is a lack of an open platform for different EO tasks.
+For deep learning methods, backbone networks, hyper-parameters, and training tricks are influential factors that should be considered for fair performance comparison.
 However, existing works usually evaluate the performance with different dataset splits, which makes it difficult to fairly and reliably compare different algorithms.
-Due to the large variance in data collection sensors and pre-processing pipelines, it is non-trivial to directly adapt modern deep learning models to RS datasets \cite{stewart2021torchgeo}.
-As a result, lots of cutting-edge and off-the-shelf deep learning methods from the machine learning community are not evaluated and compared on RS data.
-To handle the aforementioned problems, in this study, we first make an exhaustive and comprehensive review of the publicly accessible RS datasets.
-Specifically, we review more than 400 datasets, and provide detailed attribute information for each dataset.
-Next, a systematic analysis is made based on the information of these datasets.
-Based on the attribute information, we filter, rank and select five large-scale datasets designed for general purpose to build a new benchmark for model evaluation.
-This new benchmark contains datasets of different resolutions, research tasks, and data modalities.
-To further enable a fair and reproducible comparison of different algorithms, we construct a new deep learning platform, termed EarthNets, for future work to build on.
+Due to the large variance in data collection sensors and pre-processing pipelines, it is non-trivial to adapt modern deep learning models to RS datasets \cite{stewart2021torchgeo}.
+As a result, many cutting-edge and off-the-shelf deep learning methods from the machine learning community are not evaluated and compared on RS data.

+To tackle the previously mentioned issues, in this study, we first make an exhaustive and comprehensive review of the publicly accessible RS datasets.
+Next, a systematic analysis is undertaken based on the information about these datasets.
+Based on the attribute information, we filter, rank, and select five large-scale datasets designed for general purposes to build a new benchmark for model evaluation.
+To further enable a fair and reproducible comparison of different algorithms, we construct a new deep learning platform, EarthNets, as a foundation for future work.
+Our main contributions are summarized below.

+\begin{enumerate} \item We review over 500 RS datasets and summarize them into different research tasks and domains.
+Beyond summarization and categorization, EarthNets provides insightful analysis of existing datasets that can help researchers understand the current research state and trends of the whole community.

+\item Systematic analyses are made concerning four aspects of these datasets to provide insights for future research within the RS community.
+Specifically, the volume, resolution distributions, research domains, and dataset relationship are considered for a comprehensive dataset analysis.

+\item To our knowledge, we are the first to measure and rank existing RS datasets using the dataset attributes provided in this study.
+In addition, we provide the affinity relationships between existing datasets, which is useful in assembling similar datasets to support the training of large-scale RS foundation models.